 Make payment based on your entry category.
 Fee information is available under the tab Fees.
 Upload your proof of payment via the Register tab.

-Prepare an abstract (150 words or less) and upload your abstract via the Register tab on this website.
+Prepare an abstract (150 words) and upload your abstract via the Register tab on this website.

 Please note the pitching category is focusing on innovative teaching and learning strategies in teaching and learning.
 The video presentation for this category should be developed based on the best practices which the participants want to highlight, which include the methodology, activities, and evidence.